datanav/docs/technical/webcrm-tripletex.rst

 ============================
-Webcrm to Tripletex Dataflow
+WebCRM to Tripletex Dataflow
 ============================

-Generated: 2024-09-11 00:00:01
+Generated: 2024-09-11 07:47:14

 Introduction
 ------------

-This technical document provides a detailed overview of the Sesam Talk data flow from Webcrm to Tripletex.
+This technical document provides a detailed overview of the Sesam Talk data flow from WebCRM to Tripletex.
 It serves as a QA checklist for testing purposes and is the intellectual property of Sesam.io AS.
 The content contains confidential information regulated under an NDA agreement, and sharing or distributing it without written permission is prohibited.

-Webcrm Persons to Tripletex Contact
+WebCRM Persons to Tripletex Contact
 -----------------------------------
-Every Webcrm Persons will be synchronized with a Tripletex Contact.
+Every WebCRM Persons will be synchronized with a Tripletex Contact.

-Once a link between a Webcrm Persons and a Tripletex Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Persons and a Tripletex Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Persons and a Tripletex Contact:
+The following properties are synchronized between a WebCRM Persons and a Tripletex Contact:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Persons Property
+   * - WebCRM Persons Property
      - Tripletex Contact Property
      - Tripletex Data Type
    * - PersonDirectPhone